 Values and Ethics of TI | Standards and expectations | Voluntary standards

 We view our ability to operate ethically and lawfully as an asset – as vital as the technologies we develop and bring to the marketplace.
 Our leaders established this foundation for corporate moral character more than 80 years ago, holding themselves to the highest standards and demanding the same of others.
-It’s a value that is still driven by our CEO today, who reinforces the importance of an ethical workplace.
+It is a value that is still driven by our chairman and CEO today, who reinforces the importance of an ethical workplace.

 Values and Ethics of TI